Neverending Blackheads: Controlling Sebaceous Filaments

 HOW DO YOU REDUCE THEIR APPEARANCE?

 Now we’re talking!
 Whether they’re natural or not, most people want to find a way to reduce their pore and sebaceous filament size and appearance.
-Simple routine skin maintenance will keep them under control to the best of your ability.
-There are several approaches to reducing the appearance of sebaceous filaments:
+Simple routine skin maintenance will keep them under control to the best of your ability, but there are several more ways to reduce the appearance of sebaceous filaments:

 Lots of people (myself included) swear by the oil cleansing method to loosen up gunk like sebaceous filaments.
 The theory is that ‘like dissolves like’ – so you can dissolve the oils on your skin using a carrier oil (my two favourites are Jojoba oil and Squalane oil) or an emulsifying oil like Softymo Speedy Cleansing Oil that rinses clean.
 Gentle massage will loosen the filaments up and if you’re lucky, you might feel ‘grits’ pop out; tiny filaments that feel grainy like sand.
 This can then be followed by your regular cleanser to remove the oil residue, and then finish up with the rest of your routine.

 Clay masks fight sebaceous filaments thanks to their natural absorbent properties.
 They suck up the excess oil that sits in our pores and thus reduce the size and appearance of sebaceous filaments.
 Matte skin also reflects less light, reducing the visibility of pores and other texture.
 I use Freeman Avocado and Oatmeal Clay Mask because it’s affordable, easy to find, and has some great absorbent and soothing ingredients.
+When I’m feeling like something more luxurious, I reach for Origins Original Skin Retexturizing Mask.
 (Tip: I often use face masks as part of self care, a bit of pampering, or in preparation for a big event!)

 Doing all three of these techniques as part of a regular skin care routine will keep sebaceous filaments to a minimum.
 Just remember that skin isn’t supposed to look flat and airbrushed up close – pores and sebaceous filaments are part of normal, healthily functioning skin!
 So stop steaming your face (because pores don’t open or close) and trying to squeeze these guys out.